Marten Strauch

 Marten Strauch (born 25 September 1986 in Heidelberg) is a German international rugby union player, playing for the SC Neuenheim in the Rugby-Bundesliga and the German national rugby union team.

 Strauch made his debut for Germany on 21 April 2007 against Ukraine.

-He is playing rugby since 1991.
+He has been playing rugby since 1991.

 Strauch has also played for the Germany's 7's side in the past, like at the World Games 2005 in Duisburg, where Germany finished 8th.